ANprogw/ANprogw/README.md

 ### Hi there 👋

 I'm Anton.
-Currently learning Javascript and looking for a job as trainee/junior front-end developer.
+Currently learning Javascript and looking for a job as a trainee/junior front-end developer.
 Below you can see my certificates:

 ![image](https://user-images.githubusercontent.com/26392646/130804455-251ee6fb-b59f-42e3-8154-b733506b164f.png)